The Story

 From a 1955 Life Magazine photospread, shortly before his death.

-Whether they be a paid consultant, a nitpicky boss, or a neat-freak spouse, The Organized tout the efficiency of an ordered environment.
-Contemporary psychologists who have taken the time to consider it methodically, however, hold a more cautious view.
+Whether they be a nitpicky teacher or a neat-freak spouse, organised sorts tout the efficiency of an ordered environment.
+Contemporary psychologists who have considered it methodically, however, hold a more cautious view.

-Dr. Jay Brand is a psychologist who specialises in productivity—and, by the way, works for a company that actually makes desks, so he should know.
-He argues that work put out of sight, remains out of mind.
-People with messy desks are using the environment around to park stuff they would like to keep in their heads, but don't have the room for.
+Dr. Jay Brand is a psychologist who specialises in productivity—and, by the way, he works for a company that makes desks, so he should know.
+Brand argues that work put out of sight, remains out of mind.
+People with messy desks are using the surface to park stuff they would like to keep in their heads, but don't have room for.
 If a company enforces a clean-desk policy, he says, they give employees an "environmental lobotomy".

 Dr. Wayne Nemeroff runs a human resources company with the rather scary name of PsyMax Solutions.
 PsyMax surveyed some 240 Presidents and CEOs about their working habits.
 These high-achievers were substantially less organised and more creative than people on lower levels of the ladder, which is consistent with the fact that messy desks seem to follow the better educated, the more experienced, and the better paid.